Felteng/f1-town-square/README.md

 **Icons:**
-- The use of icons have been kept on the lower end and they have simply been used to help convey an elements purpose and action.
+- The use of icons have been kept on the lower end, and they have simply been used to help convey an elements purpose and action.
 2 examples of this is the left caret for the go back button when user lands on a 404 page, and the paper plane icon in the live chat to signify send message. \
     ![Left caret icon](readme-assets/left-caret-ico.png) \
     ![Paperplane icon](readme-assets/paperplane-ico.png)